RosettaCommons/documentation/ERRASER2.md

 Limitations
 ===========

--   ERRASER works only for RNA currently.
-Other parts in crystallographic model, including proteins, modified bases and ligands, are not being modeled.
-Remodeling of RNA residues that are in close contact with these components may be problematic.
-We are planning to tackle these issues in the future, but for now ERRASER seems to be work well for most RNA residues.
-Residues in close contact with non-RNA components can also be held fixed in ERRASER to avoid problematic rebuilding.
+-   Although ERRASER2 can work for complexes with RNA, protein, ligands, or both, it's the RNA and ligands that get resampled -- any other components are held fixed and just contribute to the scoring "environment" of the components that can be resampled.
+Furthermore, we can't produce _ad hoc_ torsional potentials for, e.g., chemically modified nucleotides with additional chi angles; any conformational preferences will have to be read out through existing Rosetta one- and two-body energies scores and correspondence to the electron density.

 -   Currently crystal contacts are not being modeled, which is known to cause problems in a few test cases when RNA is interacting strongly with its crystal-packing partner (ex. base-pairing and base-stacking).
-Right now this problem can be resolved by mannually add the crystal-packing partner into the starting pdb file.
-We are planning to model crystal-packing in the future.
+Right now this problem can be resolved by manually adding the crystal-packing partner into the starting PDB file under consideration.

--   The PHENIX refinement package is required for the ERRASER pipeline.
-The users can download PHENIX from [http://www.phenix-online.org](http://www.phenix-online.org) (free for academic usage)
+-   To point out a limitation that has been _resolved_, unlike [[ERRASER]], the PHENIX refinement package is not required.

 Modes
 =====

-There is only one mode to run ERRASER at present.
+There is only one mode to run ERRASER2 at present.

 Input Files
 ===========